hhvm/user-documentation/guides/hack/01-getting-started/01-getting-started.md

 ### 3. Write your first Hack program

-Using the editor of your choice (e.g., VSCode orvim), let's create a file called `first.php` with the following code:
+Using the editor of your choice (e.g., VSCode or vim), let's create a file called `first.php` with the following code:

 @@ getting-started-examples/first.php @@